STAR+PLUS Handbook

 Purpose

-This information provides the details and scope of the MCO Transition Specialist Pilot (TS Pilot) Project and the requirements for MCOs involved in the two pilot service areas, Bexar and Travis.
-This is a federally funded Money Follows the Person Demonstration (MFPD) project with a time limited scope for calendar years 2021-2024.
+Provides the details and scope of the managed care organization (MCO) Transition Specialist Pilot (TS Pilot) Project and the requirements for MCOs involved in the two pilot service areas, Bexar and Travis.
+This is a federally funded Money Follows the Person Demonstration (MFPD) project.
+Continuation of the project is subject to the availability of federal funding.

 Section I. Overview

-The Centers for Medicare and Medicaid Services (CMS) approved and awarded the Texas Health and Human Services Commission (HHSC) 100% federal administrative funding within the Texas Money Follows the Person Demonstration (MFPD) to conduct the Transition Specialist Pilot project from Jan.
-1, 2022 through Dec.
-31, 2024.
-The purpose of this project is to support eligible STAR+PLUS members with serious and persistent mental illness (SPMI) who meet a nursing facility level of care (NF LOC) in transitioning to the most integrated setting of their choice.
+The Centers for Medicare and Medicaid Services (CMS) approved and awarded the Texas Health and Human Services Commission (HHSC) 100% federal administrative funding within the MFPD to conduct the Transition Specialist Pilot project.
+Project activities are subject to the availability of federal funding.
+This project supports eligible STAR+PLUS members with serious and persistent mental illness (SPMI) who meet a nursing facility level of care (NF LOC) to transition to the most integrated setting of their choice.

-In the TS Pilot, participating STAR+PLUS managed care organizations (MCOs) hire a transition specialist to provide intensive psychosocial rehabilitative supports to STAR+PLUS members transitioning out of a nursing facility into the STAR+PLUS Home and Community Based Services (HCBS) program.
-The MCO transition specialist works within the already-existing MCO structure that supports members transitioning to community settings.
+In the TS Pilot, participating STAR+PLUS MCOs hire a transition specialist to provide intensive psychosocial rehabilitative supports to STAR+PLUS members transitioning out of a nursing facility into the STAR+PLUS Home and Community Based Services (HCBS) program.
+The transition specialist works within the already-existing MCO structure that supports members transitioning to community settings.

-The TS Pilot will fund positions within the MCOs in two TS Pilot service areas (Travis and Bexar).
+The TS Pilot will fund positions within the MCOs in two TS Pilot service areas (Bexar and Travis).

-Voluntary TS Pilot project participation is available to eligible STAR+PLUS members within the Bexar and Travis service areas.
+TS Pilot project participation is voluntary and available to eligible STAR+PLUS members within the Bexar and Travis service areas.

 Section II.
 Legal Basis

-The Money Follows the Person Demonstration (MFPD) is a component of the Texas Promoting Independence Initiative (PI) Plan.
-The PI Plan, most recently revised in December 2020, is required by Senate Bill 367, 77th Legislature Regular Session, 2011 and Executive Order RP-13.
-STAR+PLUS MCOs are required to participate in the PI initiative, pursuant to Uniform Managed Care Contract Section 8.3.9.2 (“Participation in Texas Promoting Independence Initiative”).
+MFPD is a component of the Texas Promoting Independence Initiative (PI) Plan.
+The PI Plan, most recently revised in December 2020, is required by Senate Bill 367, 77th Legislature Regular Session, 2011, and Executive Order RP-13 (PDF).
+STAR+PLUS MCOs are required to participate in the PI initiative, pursuant to Uniform Managed Care Contract Section 8.3.9.2 (Participation in Texas Promoting Independence Initiative).

 Section IV.
 Transition Specialist Pilot Participant Requirement